Salmon Flies For Sale

 We deliver all around the world even direct to fishing lodges.
 We do not believe in cheap salmon flies but great quality and value.
 See the reviews by other fishermen

-Many fly fishermen rely on our best quality salmon flies.
-Backed up with our famous customer service, all flies come with our quality guarantee!
-If you are not sure of the best salmon fly pattern to use at different times of year check our salmon fly selection suggestions chart below showing colour and size of fly through the the season.
+Many fly fishermen rely on our flies, backed up with our famous customer service, all flies come with our quality guarantee!
+If you are not sure which are the best flies for salmon at different times of year check our fly selection colour & size chart below showing colour and size of fly recommended through the the season.

 Our Range Of Salmon Fly Patterns

 There are lots of types of salmon fly patterns including tube flies, irish shrimps, hair wings, snakes.
 Each fly type has it's own benefit; for example a salmon tube fly can have much more weight if a copper or brass tubes are used or lighter if nylon tubes are used.
 Hairwings give lots of movement triggering attacks where an Irish shrimp fly pattern looks like natural shrimp food for salmon.
 We sell a vast range of quality flies for salmon for any venue you wish to fish at.

 Fly hook size requirements vary.
 In the early season size 4 flies with green colours are more successful for salmon fly fishing.
 Mid season colours change from yellow flies to orange colour and as the season progresses the successful flies get smaller.
 During the height of summer you may be using flies as small as size 16.
 At the end of the season red flies work well then finally purple coloured flies at the tail of the season with flies well now in the size 8 range.

 Cast your fly across the current and let it swing normally.
 Keep tracking the fly as it moves downstream slowly descending as it moves downstream.
 When the fly reaches the end of it's arc, keep the fly fluttering for a few moments as this can often trigger bites.